Grading: Clerkship Level

 All Larner College of Medicine clerkships are graded Pass/Fail and use the grading criteria below.
 The four bridge courses in the Clerkship Level are graded Pass/Fail.

-- All students must successfully fulfill all University of Vermont Larner College of Medicine Competencies and Medical Education Programmatic Objectives and clerkship specific competencies to pass a clerkship.
+- All students must successfully fulfill all University of Vermont Larner College of Medicine Competencies and Medical Education Programmatic Objectives, as well as clerkship specific competencies to pass a clerkship.

 - Each clerkship will assess the medical knowledge competency by a standardized written or oral examination and/or other assessment tools.